App version: 0.1.0

 • Money can be used for anything you need: You don’t need to specify what the money will be used for.
 Whether it’s for new tires or a medical emergency, it’s up to you how the funds will be spent.

-Cons of an Emergency Loan
+Cons of Emergency Loans

 • Higher interest rates: Depending on the specific type of funding, emergency loans usually come with higher interest rates than standard loans.

 • Smaller loan amounts: You may be limited in how much of a personal loan you can get, and you likely won’t be able to borrow as much as you could with a standard loan.
 The maximum amount you’ll be able to borrow will vary depending on the institution, loan type, and your ability to repay it.
-Lenders may offer quick $2,000 personal loans on an emergency basis.

 Emergency Loan Alternatives